ALL RECENT VICTORIES

 A Massachusetts State Trooper responds to a report of a car crash on route 93.
 The trooper finds a car with heavy damage.
-Client is seen leaving the scene.
+The client is seen leaving the scene.
 Client later admits he was driving.
 CASE DISMISSED

 A Massachusetts State Trooper pulls the client over after he drifts in two lanes of traffic at 2:30 in the morning.
 The client tells the trooper he was at the Red Sox game earlier and admits he probably had too much to drink.
 The client fails three field sobriety tests.
 The client is charged for Operating Under the Influence (OUI).
 NOT GUILTY

 Client is alleged to have been involved in a road rage incident earlier in the day.
-Later in the day the client and the other driver get into a fist fight.
-The client is alleged to thrown many punches.
-Alleged victim was seeking payment for medical bills.
+Later in the day the client and the other driver get into a fistfight.
+The client is alleged to throw many punches.
+The alleged victim was seeking payment for medical bills.
 CASE DISMISSED

 Client is stopped at 1 a.m. by the Ayer police.
 Police see the client driving 20 mph over the speed limit.
 When the officer approaches the car he smells an overwhelming odor of alcohol coming from the client.
 The client gives the officer his debit card instead of his license.
-The client cannot hold his leg up for more the 7 seconds.
-The client fails the nine step walk and turn test.
+The client cannot hold his leg up for more then 7 seconds.
+The client fails the nine-step walk and turns test.
 NOT GUILTY

 Victim reports that the client hit her many times causing injury.
 Police take seven photographs of her injuries, mostly bruises.
 Victim is given a restraining order on the report of the incident.
 CASE DISMISSED